reduxjs/redux-toolkit/docs/introduction/quick-start.md

 This package is _not_ intended to solve every possible concern about Redux, and is deliberately limited in scope.
 It does _not_ address concepts like "reusable encapsulated Redux modules", data fetching, folder or file structures, managing entity relationships in the store, and so on.

 That said, **these tools should be beneficial to all Redux users**.
-Whether you're a brand new Redux user setting up your first project, or an experienced user who wants to simplify an existing application, **`redux-starter-kit`** can help you make your Redux code better.
+Whether you're a brand new Redux user setting up your first project, or an experienced user who wants to simplify an existing application, **Redux Starter Kit** can help you make your Redux code better.

 ## What's Included

-`redux-starter-kit` includes:
+Redux Starter Kit includes:

 - A [`configureStore()` function](../api/configureStore.md) with simplified configuration options.
 It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes `redux-thunk` by default, and enables use of the Redux DevTools Extension.
 - A [`createReducer()` utility](../api/createReducer.md) that lets you supply a lookup table of action types to case reducer functions, rather than writing switch statements.
 In addition, it automatically uses the [`immer` library](https://github.com/mweststrate/immer) to let you write simpler immutable updates with normal mutative code, like `state.todos[3].completed = true`.